Arena Stage: Notable events

 The Washingtonian magazine, as part of its 50th anniversary commemoration, identified the Arena Stage's 1967 production of The Great White Hope as one of "50 Moments That Shaped Washington, DC".
 The play received a lot of attention, some of it negative, because it featured an interracial relationship between James Earl Jones, then a new actor, and Jane Alexander.
-It would go on to become one of the first regional-theater productions to move to Broadway where it won several Tony Awards, a Pulitzer Prize, and was turned into a film.
+It was one of the first regional-theater productions to move to Broadway.
+There the production won several Tony Awards, and a Pulitzer Prize.
+It was also adapted as a film.
 Zelda Fichandler worked with the writer of the play for a year to make it production-ready.
-The Arena did not earn a share of the play’s Boadway and film profits.
+The Arena did not earn a share of the play's Broadway and film profits.